ysmood/nofs/doc/readme.tpl.md

 ### nofs & Node Native fs

+Only the callback of `nofs.exists` is slightly different, it will also gets two arguments `(err, exists)`.

 `nofs` only extends the native module, no pollution will be found.
-You can still call `nofs.readFile` as easy as pie.
+You can still require the native `fs`, and call `fs.exists` as easy as pie.

 ### Inheritance of Options